 We Live in Time Review

 We Live in Time is about two people in a relationship, seeing each other through the highs and lows.
 There are no villains, no contrived misunderstandings, no overblown declarations of love, no love triangles, no climatic rushes to the airport, etc. Just Andrew Garfield and Florence Pugh living their lives.
 It’s so simple.
 In a genre that often relies on formulas, simple can be surprisingly fascinating.
 The same can be said about John Crowley’s previous romantic drama, 2015’s Brooklyn.
-On the heels of that Best Picture nominee, Crawley got lost with The Goldfinch, a convoluted melodrama where none of the emotions felt authentic.
-Crawley makes a comeback with We Live in Time, which earns every emotion.
+On the heels of that Best Picture nominee, Crowley got lost with The Goldfinch, a convoluted melodrama where none of the emotions felt authentic.
+Crowley makes a comeback with We Live in Time, which earns every emotion.

 Almut (Pugh) meets Tobias (Garfield) after accidentally hitting him with her car.
 Over the next decade, we watch the couple deal with career aspirations, pregnancy, parenthood, and disease, although not in that order per se.
 Nick Payne’s screenplay chooses a nonlinear path.
 For some viewers, this will take a little getting used to, but the narrative structure is faithful to the scattered nature of memories.
 When you find the love of your life, you’re bound to form core memories.
 Reflecting on the relationship, you’re unlikely to remember everything chronologically.
 The film is like a scrapbook as we browse through snapshots of Tobias and Almut’s fleeting time together.